Lamington National Park, Kangaroo Island, and Tasmania

 - Immerse in Tasmania for six full days, including Bruny Island, Cradle Mountain, and Mount Field National Park.

 - Spend several nights looking for nocturnal mammals and other critters.

-Begin your journey early on our Northern Australia tour from September 18 to October 5, 2022 and SAVE 10%.
-Visit the highlights of the Northern Territory and northern Queensland, including Ayers Rock, Kakadu National Park, and the Great Barrier Reef.
+- Begin your journey early on our Northern Australia trip from September 14 to October 1, 2023 and SAVE 10%.
+Visit the highlights of the Northern Territory and northern Queensland, including Uluru, Kakadu National Park, and the Great Barrier Reef.

 Print Trip Safari Options

 |Sep 28–Sep 29||Travel to Brisbane, Australia.|

 |Sep 30||Arrive in Brisbane, Australia from our Northern Australia trip or home, and travel to Lamington National Park.||O’Reilly’s Rainforest Retreat, Canungra||L, D|

 |Oct 1–2||Explore Lamington National Park, home to a rich assemblage of birds and mammals.||O’Reilly’s Rainforest Retreat, Canungra||B, L, D|